nishanth007joy/SalesProcessor/Readme.txt

 Output is logged to console and different reports are created at location \src\main\resources\SalesReport

-Feature file for BDD is located at \src\main\resources\SalesReport and we can run feature file for acceptance test
+Feature file for BDD is located at \src\main\resources\SalesReport and we can run feature file for acceptance test.